ConsenSysMesh/stow-box/README.md

 ### Decryption keys

-In order to decrypt the test files that we uploaded to the contracts, click [HERE](KEYS.md)
+In order to decrypt the test files that we uploaded to the contracts, click [HERE](PrivateKeys.md)

+### Sharing keys

+In order to share a files you have to use the public key of the receiver, to find them click [HERE](PublicKeys.md)

+### Addresses

+Here you can check the address of each test user, click [HERE](Addresses.md)